-The Importer of Record is a person or entity who assumes the responsibility for ensuring legal goods are imported into the US.
-The Importer of Record must ensure all goods are appropriately documented and valued.
+The Importer of Record (IOR) is officially noted by many governments as the owner or purchaser of the products being imported into a destination country.
+The IOR can, in fact, be the owner, purchaser, or a customs broker with the proper authorization.
+In most cases, a power of attorney (POA) provides the authorization to do clearance for an importer.
+The IOR must ensure all goods are appropriately documented and valued.
 Furthermore, the Importer of Record is the responsible party for the payment of duties, tariffs, and fees of the imported goods.

 The Importer of Record should ensure compliance with all necessary regulations and statutes through compliance tools, a self-auditing program, training of staff, recognition from executive-level management, communication, and the Importer Self-Assessment Program.
 Although voluntary compliance measures are preferred by CBP, an Importer of Record may be subject to enforced compliance.

 Enforced compliance includes inspections and examinations of imports, audits of documentation, assessment of monetary penalties, investigations into Importer of Record business dealings, civil penalties, and additional criminal penalties.

 Some government agencies have the authority to go beyond the Importer of Record and deny entry of imports on the basis of possible threats to the general welfare of the U.S. For example, the Environmental Protection Agency, the Food and Drug Administration, and the Consumer Product Safety Commission may refuse entry for any product.
 If such refusal occurs, CBP does not assume responsibility for the importing of goods.
 Rather, CBP may oversee the export or destruction of such goods.